+'''

-description: str | None = 'Create a Splunk app or add on tarball (''.spl'') file from an app directory.\n\n''ksconf package'' can do useful things like, exclude unwanted files, combine layers, set the \napplication version and build number, drop or promote the ''local'' directory into ''default''.\n\nNote that some arguments, like the ''FILE'' support special values that can be automatically\nevaluated at runtime.
+description: str | None = 'Create a Splunk app or add on tarball (''.spl'') file from an app directory.\n\n'ksconf package'' can do useful things like, exclude unwanted files, combine layers, set the\napplication version and build number, drop or promote the ''local'' directory into ''default''.\n\nNote that some arguments, like the ''FILE'' support special values that can be automatically\nevaluated at runtime.
 For example the placeholders ''{{version}}'' or ''{{git_tag}}'' can be\nexpanded into the output tarball filename.\n\nIf both layering and templating are in use at the same time, be aware that templates are\nrendered prior to layering operations.
 This allows, for example, one layer to include a simple\n'indexes.conf'' file and another layer to include an ''indexes.conf.j2'' template.\n'

 '''

+'''

 help: str | None = 'Create a Splunk app .spl file from a source directory'

-static load_blocklist(path)
+static load_blocklist(path: str) → Iterable[str]

 maturity = 'beta'

 pre_run(args)

 Optional pre-run hook.

-'''

-Any exceptions or non-0 return code, will prevent run()/post run() from being called.
+Any exceptions or non-0 return code, will prevent run()/post_run() from being called.

 register_args(parser: ArgumentParser)

+This function in passed the

+run(args)

 Create a Splunk app/add-on .spl file from a directory

+'''